 Only, this time, let's hope that the small farmer isn't so much out there on his own.
 If we want to be able to buy raw dairy products in California, it's time to take a stand.

-- Healthy raw milk outlawed in California
+- Deadline 2008: raw milk under threat in California

 9 Comments for "Mark McAfee/Organic Pastures commentary on California AB1735"

 Comments from first-time posters will be held for moderation (but are appreciated).
 Comments that violate common sense or courtesy will be deleted.
 If your name is a bunch of search terms, your comment will be deleted.
 We value your privacy (you must be 18 or older to post).

 To make a long dash (—), type three hyphens and our software will convert it.